About

 John Forte, chief executive officer, Le Castle

-Kate Fowle, executive director, Independent Curators International
+Kate Fowle, director-at-large, Independent Curators International

 Gridthiya Gaweewong, independent curator and co-founder, Project 304